How to Prune Roses and Spring-Flowering Shrubs

 Shaping your Shrubbery

-Whether your goal is to preserve a natural look or to create a compact shape or simply promote plant health, pruning shrubs and bushes is a must.
-Pruning shrubs and bushes regularly maintain the health of your plants and stimulate and directs growth.
+Whether your goal is to preserve a natural look create a compact shape or simply promote plant health, pruning shrubs and bushes is a must.
+Pruning shrubs and bushes regularly maintains your plants’ health and stimulates and directs growth.

 Depending on the variety of plants you have, weather exposure, soil type, and desired result, each shrub or bush has its own unique pruning needs.
 And no matter what kind of plant it is, a properly pruned shrub or bush is a work of art and should not look like it’s been pruned.